UberClifford/BepiPred3.0-Predictor/README.md

 # BepiPred3.0-Predictor
 BepiPred3.0 predicts B-cell epitopes from ESM-2 encodings of proteins sequences.
 You can you this github to setup for local installment of BepiPred-3.0.
-We also provide BepiPred-3.0 is also provided as a [web service](https://services.healthtech.dtu.dk/service.php?BepiPred-3.0)
+We also provide BepiPred-3.0 is also provided as a [web service](https://services.healthtech.dtu.dk/service.php?BepiPred-3.0).
+For scientific questions, please contact Joakim Clifford (joacl@dtu.dk or create an issue in the githuyt repository).

+## License
+BepiPred-3.0 is developed by Technical University of Denmark (DTU).
+The BepiPred-3.0  code and data can be used freely by academic groups for non-commercial purposes.
+If you plan to use BepiPred-3.0 for any for-profit application, you are required to obtain a separate license (contact Morten Nielsen, morni@dtu.dk).

 ## Usage
 ### Set up
 The dependencies for the BepiPred-3.0 are listed in requirements.txt.
 These dependencies can be installed with pip.
 We used the python version 3.8.8.
 Other python versions may or may not be compatable with the packages listed in requirements.txt.
 It is recommended that you install the dependencies in a virtual environment.